bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/3 Steel phase diagram/austenite.md

 tags: ["Question","QFormat4"]
 ---
 ### Austenite
+It is a form of steel with:
-This is a [[FCC]] crystal lattice of iron with carbon in its interstitial sites.
+- This is a [[FCC]] crystal lattice of iron.
+- Has carbon in its interstitial sites.
-It is stable at high temperatures.
+- It is stable at high temperatures.